pablogf-uma/chacha-implementation/README.md

 The program contains 5 test vectors (3 from RFC 8439) that confirm the correct functioning of the encryption algorithm.

-Finally, this program specifies the throughput of the cryptosystem (135.5 MB/second with an i7-13620H Intel processor), as well as the number of encryptions performed in 1 second (2.5 million calls for different plaintexts of 512 bits).
+The throughput of the cryptosystem is 135.5 MB/second with an i7-13620H Intel processor).

+The number of encryptions performed in 1 second is 2.5 million calls for different plaintexts of 512 bits.

 Find below some useful links that were used throughout the development of this project: